Invariance of Quantum Rings under Ordinary Flops II: A quantum Leray--Hirsch theorem: Introduction

 In this paper, we study the local models via various techniques and complete the proof of quantum invariance of Gromov--Witten theory in genus zero under ordinary flops of splitting type.
 This is, as far as we know, the first result on the quantum invariance under the $K$-equivalence (crepant transformation) \cite{Wang2, Wang3} where the local structure of the exceptional loci can not be deformed to any explicit (e.g.~toric) geometry and the analytic continuation is nontrivial.
 This is also the first result for which the analytic continuation is established with nontrivial Birkhoff factorization.

 Several new ingredients are introduced in the course of the proof.
 One main technical ingredient is the \emph{quantum Leray--Hirsch theorem} for the local model, which is related to the canonical lifting of the quantum $\D$ module from the base to the total space of a (toric) bundle.
-We believe that the techniques developed in this paper will be applicable in more general cases and plan to discuss these in a future paper.
+The techniques developed in this paper are applicable to more general cases and will be discussed in subsequent papers.

 \begin{conventions} This paper is strongly correlated with \cite{LLWp1}, which will be referred to as ``Part I'' throughout the paper.
 All conventions and notations there carry over to this paper (Part II). \end{conventions}